bitrise-io/devcenter/_articles/reviews/service.md

     Privacy Policy) and procedures that may be published from time to time on this Website by Bitrise._

-  1.2Please read this Agreement carefully before accessing or using the Website as this Agreement will apply to your use of the Website.
+  1.2 	Please read this Agreement carefully before accessing or using the Website as this Agreement will apply to your use of the Website.
 We recommend that you print a copy of this for future reference.
 By accessing or using any part of the Website or Services, you confirm that you accept these Terms of Service and that you agree to comply with them.
 If you do not agree to all the terms and conditions of this Agreement, then you must not access the Website or use the Services.

   In some areas you will have different rights under these Terms of Service depending on whether you are a business or consumer.